 Step 5.2 - The Director of Technical Publications will review the request and, assuming all required documentation requested on the Recirculation Request Template has been submitted, open a Recirculation Ballot.

-Step 5.3 All members of the consensus pool for the document undergoing a recirculation ballot are given an opportunity to review the outstanding negative votes and change their final vote if they wish.
+Step 5.3 All members of the consensus group for the document undergoing a recirculation ballot are given an opportunity to review the outstanding negative votes and change their final vote if they wish.

 Step 5.4 If the document